 Portland and I fell in love within ten minutes of our first meeting.
 It was cosmic, like the stars had aligned.
 As Kate and I meandered down the city streets (in the wrong direction, mind you, but that’s another story) pulling our carry-on behind us, I had to get my camera out immediately and start capturing.
 I loved the juxtaposition of old and modern architecture.

 The beautiful buildings with perfectly manicured lawns next to the food trucks.
 The unbelievable cleanliness of the downtown core that we imagined the city hired fairies to keep it in this state.
-Here is an in-depth guide for when you visit Portland: from the food, drinks, suburbs and scenery.
+Here is a guide for when you visit Portland: from the food, drinks, suburbs and scenery.

 Portland is well known for its food trucks.
 And as it should be: they are EVERYWHERE.
-There seemed to be a lot of similar trucks in each area e.g. Mediterranean, Asian and Mexican, but they must all have regulars and make enough money to continue operating.
+There seemed to be a lot of similar trucks in each area (Mediterranean, Asian and Mexican) but they must all have regulars and make enough money to continue operating.
 Unfortunately we were there over Easter so a few were closed during the break, but we did try one of the Mediterranean trucks a couple of blocks south of Voodoo Doughnut.
-I had the lamb kofta sandwich, which was really a wrap, and it was delicious.
+I had the lamb kofta sandwich—which was really a wrap—and it was delicious.
 Good pricing too at $6.
 This is definitely the way to go, on that night or weekend you want something cheap and quick.

 Schmizza (yep, that’s the name) is near the State University so has happy hour deals from 2pm.
 I had this massive chicken parmigiano sandwich for $6.50, with potato crisps.
 Kate had to have a Corona as she had never seen it at $3.25 per bottle before.
 Lastly, check out the Thirsty Lion, which is popular amongst locals and has good priced meals and drinks.
 This is where we watched Portland in the NBA Playoffs.